flimflam-austin/hugo-cms-test/site/content/quick_reads/20180511-18-05-11-quotes/index.md

       [CLICK FOR REFRESHER](https://smarthernews.com/18-05-10-hawaii-volcano/)
-    citation: CLICK FOR REFRESHER
     _key: card-3-7f99510e-7765-472c-b1bd-60a1e9d43a7e
   - order: 3
     body: "> **“I’m almost speechless about it.
 It’s not like, a\x18Oh, we’re short on a medicine for a headache.’
-This is a life-threatening issue.”**  \n  \n  \n  \nAimee Weiss on an EpiPen shortage affecting her 12-year-old daughter who is allergic to tree nuts.
+This is a life-threatening issue.”**  \n  \nAimee Weiss on an EpiPen shortage affecting her 12-year-old daughter who is allergic to tree nuts.
 The FDA added the emergency allergy medication to its list of medicines in short supply, but the shortage is not expected to last long, according to its maker Mylan."
     _key: card-4-0831c9a1-ddbc-40f3-9c16-a07ecbedbbd8
   - order: 4
     body: '[view sources](https://smarthernews.com/18-05-11-quotes/)'